 While serving as monitoring counsel for several large excess/umbrella insurers, Jim was actively involved in the resolution of dozens of high-profile wrongful death and catastrophic injury cases.

 Jim served as lead counsel in approximately 100 legal and professional malpractice cases as well as in dozens of related coverage disputes.
 These typically involved interpretation of claims made and first reported policies, coverage for prior acts, intentional acts coverage defenses and consent to settlement issues.
-Many of the cases were high-risk and high-profile “bet the company” cases.

 Because of his extensive experience in handling significant insurance coverage and bad faith cases as a practicing attorney, Jim is frequently called upon to mediate coverage disputes between insurance companies, between the companies and their insureds and first and third-party bad faith claims.
 As a mediator Jim averages 50-60 insurance cases a year and also routinely deals with a myriad of coverage issues attendant to liability claims he is mediating.
 (See Representative List of Insurance Companies and TPA’s.)